lukes303/Canvas-Redesign-HCI/README.md

 Step 4: The site is now working and open!

 # Note
-For prototype purposes, Quick access links, to-do list links and adding shortcuts to quick access only fully work for the Algorithm Analysis class.
+For prototype purposes, quick access links, to-do list links and adding shortcuts to quick access only fully work for the Algorithm Analysis class.
 Not every feature carried over from Canvas is fully implemented if we did not decide to change its functionality.
-Below are the features we have changed.
+Below are the features we have changed and can be used.

 # Features